Monopoly (game): Here and Now

-In 2015, in honor of the game's 80th birthday, Hasbro held an online vote to determine which cities would make it into an updated version of Here and Now.
+In 2015, in honor of the game's 80th birthday, Hasbro held an online vote to decide which cities would make it to an updated version of Here and Now.
 This second edition is more a spin-off as the winning condition has changed to completing a passport instead of bankrupting opponents.
 Community Chest is replaced with Here and Now cards, while the Here and Now space replaced the railroads.
 Houses and hotels have been removed.

 Hasbro released a World edition with the top voted cities from all around the world, as well as at least a Here and Now edition with the voted-on U.S. cities.